-The EDHEC Business School Association and its Foundation are proud to announce today the signature of an agreement providing for the sale of a 93% interest in Scientific Beta to Singapore Exchange Ltd (SGX), the Singapore stock exchange.
-The sale vindicates EDHEC’s research-funding model and provides a lasting guarantee of the School’s financial independence.
-It also represents a formidable shot in the arm for EDHEC’s ambitions just prior to the unveiling of the new strategic plan for the 2020-2025 period.
+The EDHEC Business School Association and its Foundation announce the signature of an agreement for the sale of a 93% interest in Scientific Beta to Singapore Exchange Ltd.

 Recognised since 1958 as a public interest not-for-profit association under France’s Law of 1901, EDHEC has been pursuing a disruptive strategy under the “Research for Business” banner for the last 15 years.
 It is geared to producing academic research of consistent excellence and utility that has a marked impact on businesses and thereby ensures the School’s enduring development.
 With this aim in mind, EDHEC and its Foundation set up an ambitious strategy aimed at capitalising on its research, by involving its professors and researchers in the project.
 This strategy produces its first major result today with the sale of Scientific Beta to Singapore Exchange.
 The School’s research-funding model guarantees the production of research that is useful to both students and society.